-In this study we found inconsistency in the results of previous studies between POS and OCB.
-This research gap can be well catalyzed by SVBTC.
-The logic of POS and OCB can also be strengthened by SVBTC including all the indicators contained in it.
-Therefore, a good POS will encourage the creation of a good SVBTC so that it has an impact on a good OCB as well.
+In this study, we found inconsistency in the results of previous studies between POS and OCB.
+SVBTC can well catalyze this research gap.
+SVBTC, including all the indicators, can also strengthen the logic of POS and OCB.
+Therefore, a good POS will encourage the creation of a good SVBTC to impact a good OCB as well.
 Thus, SVBTC can be an effective solution to increase employee OCB (Loveday et al., 2021; Michalisin et al., 2004; Montes et al., 2005; Worley et al., 2020).
+Thus, the indicators offered as findings for each concept in this study include: